-This helps them to acquire a more liquid consistency, so that they can be expelled later and so that the bile ducts can dilate and relax.
+This helps them acquire a more liquid consistency to be expelled later so that the bile ducts can dilate and relax.

-At the end of this preparation phase, the gallbladder and hepatic ducts are stimulated to perform strong and rapid muscular contractions to flush their contents by observing a day of fasting accompanied by taking certain oils and mineral salts.
+At the end of this preparation phase, the gallbladder and hepatic ducts are stimulated to perform solid and rapid muscular contractions to flush their contents by observing a day of fasting accompanied by certain oils and mineral salts.

-This one-day purge is deep and important, and it is neither easy nor pleasant.
+This one-day purge is profound and essential, and it is neither easy nor pleasant.

-This flushing involves literally spending several hours in the bathroom flushing frequent spurts of hot, smelly, greenish liquid.
+This flushing involves several hours in the bathroom, flushing frequent spurts of hot, smelly, greenish liquid.

-A day or two after liver flushing, it is advisable to have a colon hydrotherapy session to ensure that any liver toxins that may have remained in the colon are completely flushed out.
+A day or two after liver flushing, it is advisable to have a colon hydrotherapy session to ensure that any liver toxins that may have remained in the colon are entirely flushed out.

-This is a delicate process that involves the use of medicinal plants, supplements, mineral salts, oils, and certain foods to properly detoxify the liver.
+This is a delicate process that involves using medicinal plants, supplements, mineral salts, oils, and certain foods to detoxify the liver properly.

 Medicinal plants and supplements to activate the liver should be taken just before or during the main meal.